cayob/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script print working directory
-This script list files
-This script change directory to home
-This script list files in long format
+this scrit list all files both hidden ones in a long format